return42/sphkerneldoc/linux_src_doc/security/apparmor/policy_c.rst

 aa_new_null_profile
 ===================

-.. c:function:: struct aa_profile *aa_new_null_profile(struct aa_profile *parent, int hat)
+.. c:function:: struct aa_profile *aa_new_null_profile(struct aa_profile *parent, bool hat, const char *base, gfp_t gfp)

-    create a new null-X learning profile
+    create or find a null-X learning profile

     :param struct aa_profile \*parent:
         profile that caused this profile to be created (NOT NULL)

-    :param int hat:
+    :param bool hat:
         true if the null- learning profile is a hat

+    :param const char \*base:
+        name to base the null profile off of

+    :param gfp_t gfp:
+        type of allocation

 .. _`aa_new_null_profile.description`:

 Description
 -----------

-Create a null- complain mode profile used in learning mode.
-The name of the profile is unique and follows the format of parent//null-<uniq>.
+Find/Create a null- complain mode profile used in learning mode.
+The name of the profile is unique and follows the format of parent//null-XXX. where XXX is based on the \ ``name``\  or if that fails or is not supplied a unique number

 null profiles are added to the profile list but the list does not hold a count on them so that they are automatically released when